tamago1908/Cursor-Changer.bat/README.md

   - (A small bug in the update feature has been fixed!!!)

 > This update is very small and only a few changes have been made.
 However, I think it is a fairly important update.
 > If you find a bug or a glitch, please report it in an issue.
 ___

-### - 1.14a build 90 (Minor Update, FIX FIX FIX!!!)
-#### Added :
-- **Boottime Feature!**
-  - You can check the time it took to boot up with the `boottime` command.
-Or, if you have Linuxboot enabled, it will be displayed as a Log
-- **New Checkmem Command!**
-  - You can check the memory consumption of a variable by typing `Checkmem` in the main menu (but it is not very accurate)
-- **New Easteregg messages!**

-#### Changed :
-- **All `goto`s now have `:`!**
-  - For example, `goto mainmenu` is now `goto :mainmenu`
-- **Recovery menu GUI code has been improved to shorter lines!**
-- **No longer requires reboot after cursor change!**
-  - Accordingly, the setting item for `Confirm reboot when Changed` has been replaced with an item for `Boot as Cursor Changer`!
-- The version interpretation part of the update function has been improved!
-  - (It will probably work right.
-I hope so.)
-- Some OOBE Animations are improved!
-  - (The gray gradient that was also present in the mainmenu now appears at the same time the `Welcome to Cursor Changer` fades in!)
-- Some OOBE Parts are improved!
-- Windows version check has been improved!

-#### Fixed :
-- Title has been fixed to become `Cursor Changer` upon reboot!
-- Setting menu UI has been fixed (Finally!)
-- Some code syntax fixes
-- Some unused code has been removed
-- Some bugs fixed

-> This update increased the size from 296KB to **298KB**.
-Thanks to the improved update functionality, I was able to reduce the increase from what it should have been.
-> Maybe the next update will bring it over 300KB.
-> Please note that the update function is incomplete in versions prior to 1.14, so there is a possibility of bugs when updating.
-In that case, please update manually.
-> If you find a bug or a glitch, please report it in an issue.
-___